Merck said to hijack German rival's Facebook page

-German drugmaker Merck KGaA accused U.S. rival Merck & Co of hijacking its Facebook page and said it plans to sue to get it back.
+Nov 23 German drugmaker Merck KGaA (MRCG.DE) accused U.S. rival Merck & Co (MRK.N) of hijacking its Facebook page and said it plans to sue to get it back.

 Merck KGaA asked a New York judge to force Facebook Inc to turn over information to help determine how the German company lost the page, www.facebook.com/merck, and the ability to administer it.